What is shamanism, and to what extent was it present among the pre-Christian Norse and other Germanic peoples?

 Like other northern Eurasian shamans, the völva was “set apart” from her wider society, both in a positive and a negative sense – she was simultaneously exalted, sought-after, feared, and, in some instances, reviled.
 However, the völva is very reminiscent of the veleda, a seeress or prophetess who held a more clearly-defined and highly respected position amongst the Germanic tribes of the first several centuries CE.
 In either of these roles, the woman practitioner of these arts held a more or less dignified role among her people, even as the degree of her dignity varied considerably over time.

 Such was not usually the case for male practitioners of seidr.
 According to traditional Germanic gender constructs, it was extremely shameful and dishonorable for a man to adopt a female social or sexual role.
-A man who practiced seidr could expect to be labeled ergi (Old Norse for “unmanly”) by his peers – one of the gravest insults that could be hurled at a Germanic man.
-While there were probably several reasons for seidr being considered ergi, the greatest seems to have been the centrality of weaving, the paragon of the traditional female economic sphere, in seidr.
+A man who practiced seidr could expect to be labeled argr (Old Norse for “unmanly;” the noun form is ergi) by his peers – one of the gravest insults that could be hurled at a Germanic man.
+While there were probably several reasons for seidr being considered to fall under the category of ergi, the greatest seems to have been the centrality of weaving, the paragon of the traditional female economic sphere, in seidr.
 Still, this didn’t stop numerous men from engaging in seidr, sometimes even as a profession.
 A few such men have had their deeds recorded in the sagas.
-The foremost among such seiðmenn was none other than Odin himself – and not even he escaped the charge of being ergi.
+The foremost among such seiðmenn was none other than Odin himself – and not even he escaped the charge of being argr.
 We can detect a high degree of ambivalence seething beneath the surface of this taunt; unmanly as seidr may have been seen as being, it was undeniably a source of incredible power – perhaps the greatest power in the cosmos, given that it could change the course of destiny itself.
 Perhaps the sacrifice of social prestige for these abilities wasn’t too bad of a bargain.
 After all, such men could look to the very ruler of Asgard as an example and a patron.

 Shamanism in Warrior Magic and Religion

 In any case, there were other forms of shamanism that were much more socially acceptable for men to practice.
 One of the central institutions of traditional Germanic society was the band of elite, ecstatic, totemistic warriors.
-In earlier times these took the form of tribal militias or warbands, and by the Viking Age they had become more informal groups such as the berserkers.
+Some of the warriors in these warbands were berserkers.
 These were no ordinary soldiers; the initiation rituals, fighting techniques, and other spiritual practices of these bands were such that their members could be aptly characterized as “warrior-shamans.”

 The divine guide and inspiration of such men was the same as for the seidr-workers: Odin.
 The Ynglinga Saga has this to say about them: